-Distribution: East of the Cascades in Washington; Washington south to California, east to central Idaho.
+Distribution: Occurring east of the Cascades crest in Washington; Washington south to California, east to central Idaho and Nevada.

-Habitat: Dry, open, rocky slopes from fairly low to moderate elevations in the mountains.
+Habitat: Dry, open, rocky slopes from fairly low to middle elevations in the mountains.

 Conservation Status: Not of concern